fivenet-app/charts/charts/fivenet/README.gotmpl.md

 For example settings, see the next section or [values.yaml](/charts/fivenet/values.yaml).

+### Must Change Values

+The following values must be changed before installing the chart:

+- `fivenet.config.secret`: The secret key used to encrypt certain data in the database.
+This should be exactly a 32 characters long, random string.
+- `fivenet.config.database.dsn`: The database connection string.
+This should be in the format `user:password@host:port/database`.
+Make sure to replace `user`, `password`, `host`, `port`, and `database` with your actual database credentials.
+- `fivenet.config.jwt.secret`: The secret key used to sign JSON Web Tokens (JWT).
+This should be a random string of at least 32 characters.
+- `fivenet.config.http.sessions.cookieSecret`: The secret key used to sign session cookies.
+This should be a random string of at least 32 characters.

 ## Configuration

 The following table lists the configurable parameters of the FiveNet chart and their default values.